All Episodes

 He's trying to counter what happened because the Trans-Pacific Partnership that he's authored is all part of the insider's deal to make this kind of thing easy.

-You wonder why nobody's allowed to read the Trans-Pacific Partnership Deal.
+You wonder why nobody's allowed to read the Trans-Pacific Partnership Deal?

-You wonder why nobody's allowed to tell you what they read when they go down to a secret basement room to read it.
+You wonder why nobody's allowed to tell you what they read when they go down to a secret basement room to read it?

-So that that that's What's that's what's going on here.
+So that's what's going on here.

-And so Obama's out here now trying to blame all of this that his buddies, people like him, worldwide leaders, are getting rich on the backs of their own people.
+And so Obama's out here now trying to blame all of this, that his buddies, people like him, worldwide leaders, are getting rich on the backs of their own people.

-He's now as doing what leftists do, going out and blaming corporate America for exercising loopholes and unintended consequences.
+He's now doing what leftists do, going out and blaming corporate America for exercising loopholes and unintended consequences.

 And now he's pushing for tax reform, which includes two things.